 Basic principles of damages – loss of profit

-If an entity has suffered damages, but still continues in operation, the goal of a damages award is to put the claimant back into the position in which it would have been, had the company not suffered the damage; for example, if a contract had not been breached.
+If an entity has suffered damages, but still continues in operation, the goal of a damages award is to put the claimant back into the position in which it would have been had the company not suffered the damage; for example, if a contract had not been breached.
 On this basis, forensic accountants, valuers and economists have developed the ‘but-for’ principle as the basis for calculating damages, whereby damages are based on the difference between what would have happened ‘but for’ the breach of contract or other intervening event and what actually happened.

 The second limb is normally relatively straightforward; for example, the profit the claimant actually made.
-What is more difficult is calculating what would have happened if the contract had not been breached (i.e., the but-for scenario).
+What is more difficult is calculating what would have happened if the contract had not been breached (i.e., the but-for situation).

-The but-for scenario needs to be realistic, and one needs to remember that the calculation can only ever be an estimate – because nobody can ever actually know with complete certainty what would have happened in an alternative universe in which the breach of contract, or treaty, never occurred.
-The but-for scenario also needs to be possible (e.g., it takes into account the production capacity of the company’s factory).
+The but-for situation needs to be realistic, and one needs to remember that the calculation can only ever be an estimate – because nobody can ever actually know with complete certainty what would have happened in an alternative universe in which the breach of contract, or treaty, never occurred.
+The but-for situation also needs to be possible (e.g., it takes into account the production capacity of the company’s factory).
 The following graph illustrates the basic calculation of economic damages: